WW2 Memorial complex in KYIV

 THE MAIN SQUARE AND THE “CROSSING OF THE DNIPRO” STATUARY

-Once we have walked through the Sculptural gallery, we found ourselves within a main square of the whole Memorial complex.
-Starting from the opening day back in 1981, this square has witnessed every of the May 9 Victory Day Parades in Kiev with mass marches, laying flowers in front of the monuments and speeches of the Ukrainian presidents and foreign guests.
-The open site can space more than 30 000 of visitors at one time.
+Once we have walked through the Sculptural gallery, we found ourselves within the main square of the whole Memorial complex.
+Starting from the opening day back in 1981, this square has witnessed every of the May 9 Victory Day Parades in Kyiv with mass marches, laying flowers in front of the monuments, and speeches of the Ukrainian presidents and foreign guests.
+The open site can space more than 30 000 visitors at one time.

 Despite the numerical superiority of the enemy, they failed to make use of a favourable moment to cross the Dnieper river on a distance from our own forces, who had pulled in troops on the banks.
 At the same time the fact that the enemy succeeded in capturing a number of base areas was not to be prevented.